ibrahimelseginy/News/README.md

 - Flutter: A powerful framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: The programming language used to build Flutter apps.
 - News APIs: The APIs providing the latest news data for our app.
-- Cubit State Management: A lightweight state management solution for Flutter applications.
-- Observer Pattern: A design pattern used to maintain consistency between related objects.

 Thank you for checking out our Flutter News App Project!
 We hope you enjoy using it as much as we enjoyed building it.
 Happy coding! 🎉